th4t-gi/FPS-CJ/README.md

 The Ann will grade the Action plan on it's Relevance, Effectiveness, Impact, Humaness, and Development.
 This Network will definitly be influenced by the UPNN and it's Adequacy.
 -->

+## FAQ
+   #### Where's all the Training Data?
+   Well, first of all, great question.
+Second of all, FPSPI says that no one can post the Future scene of any packet until 4 years after it was used... so let me know when it's 2023, the training data could be open source then.
+If you want to help me, and you need the training data, the best I can do is show you the format that I use.
+It is located under the [template packet](https://github.com/th4t-gi/FPS-CJ/tree/master/template%20packet) directory.

 ## Acknowledgements
 Thank you to FPSPI for making it possible for inspiration, training data, and the reason I get up on friday mornings.